saikotek/docs/pages/bare_metal_cloud/dedicated_servers/api-os-installation/guide.pt-pt.md

 > [!primary]
 >
 > For Windows OS, you can provide PowerShell or batch scripts.
-If you want to provide a batch script, please provide `cmd` value to key `postInstallationScriptExtension` in the `userMetadata` payload.
+If you want to provide a batch script, please provide `cmd` value to key `postInstallationScriptExtension` in the `customizations` section.
 >

 While running Windows post-installation script, the following files while remain: